• Home

 Reading Guide

 The interview with Churchland (a prominent contemporary philosopher of mind) explores physicalism and its implications.
 Topics of discussion include: causal objections to dualism, the significance of mind-brain correlation, meaning and morality, and the role of the environment.
-(Churchland is sometimes dismissive of dualism.
+(Churchland is an ardent physicalist, and she is sometimes dismissive of dualism.
 What are her reasons?
 How might a dualist reasonably respond?)

-The BBC documentary pursues the idea that that the brain in various ways "maps" the mind.
+The BBC documentary "Brain Story" pursues the idea that that the brain "maps" the mind in various ways.
 It shows how a range of specific psychological problems arise from disruptions in specific parts of the brain.
 Examples include open brain surgery, phantom limb syndrome, amusia, degeneration of the substantia nigra, frontal lobe damage, and epilepsy.

 • awake brain surgery --- why is brain surgery conducted while the patient is awake? in this case, what part of the brain are surgeons attempting to leave undamaged? how do they test this?